Fire Department Partnership

 Because they are so often the first to arrive, firefighters must stay current on medical techniques.
 Enter Stanford Department of Emergency Medicine.

 Typically, each individual fire department contracts with one local physician to serve as medical director in their off hours.
-Putting a new twist on an old process, Stanford has partnered with eight local fire department to provide training on cutting-edge techniques and protocols.
+Putting a new twist on an old process, Stanford has partnered with nine local fire department to provide training on cutting-edge techniques and protocols.

 Kim Roderick, EMS Chief for Palo Alto Fire Department, comments “In the past our field personnel rarely saw or interacted with the agency Medical Director.
 Since our collaboration with the University, we have physicians directly train our personnel.
 This allows a higher clinical dialogue and better delivery of medicine overall.”